bevacqua/rome/README.md

 #### Rome API

-When you create a calendar with `rome(input)`, you'll get a `cal` instance back.
+When you create a calendar with `rome(elem)`, you'll get a `cal` instance back.
 This has a few API methods.
 Most of these methods return the calendar instance whenever possible, allowing for method chaining.

 ##### `.show()`

-Shows the calendar by absolutely positioning it right below the input field.
+Shows the calendar.
+If associated with an input, the calendar gets absolutely position right below the input field.

 ##### `.hide()`